Improvements to Hortus Camdenensis

 The problems encountered when upgrading the Hortus software have now been largely overcome.
 Any remaining bugs will be corrected during the improvements detailed below.

 Improvements are also being progressively made to the content of the Hortus in three main areas, botanical and horticultural history, cross referencing and illustrations.
 Some enhancements will be done as the opportunity arises but most will be completed family by family.
-This will take at least two years to complete.
+This was originally estimated to take at least two years to complete but will probably take twice this time.
+It has been completed up to and including Amaryllidaceae.
+Fortunately few other families in the Hortus are as large and complex as this and those that are, such as Rosaceae and Ericaceae contain a large number of varieties and cultivars which are not subject to the same degree of scrutiny.

 Botanical and horticultural history